 - Eligibility is limited to taxpayers with adjusted gross income of $80,000 or less for single filers ($160,000 or less for joint filers)

 Lifetime Learning Credit

-- up to $2,000 for undergraduate, graduate and continuing education coursework taken to acquire or improve job skills
+- up to $2,000 a year available for all years of postsecondary education and for courses to acquire or improve job skills

 - there is no limit on the number of years the credit can be claimed for each student